 This result lends support for the hypothesis that diverse populations leverage diverse geographical endowments, potentially generating larger complementarities and thus increasing economic specialization.
-Additionally, it provides a link between the seemingly contradictory theories based on the composition of the population (Ashraf and Galor, 2013a,b) and those based on geographical factors (Galor and Özak, 2015, 2016).
+Additionally, it provides a link between the seemingly contradictory theories based on the composition of the population (Ashraf and Galor, 2013a,b) and those based on geographical factors (Galor and Özak, 2015, 2016; Galor et al., 2016).
 In particular, it gives an explanation as to why economies with similar populations or environments might have different economic outcomes.